A network and machine learning approach to detect Value Added Tax fraud: Acknowledgements

 \section{Acknowledgements}

-The views expressed in the paper are those of the authors and do not necessarily reflect the views of BNRA and its Management.
+We are grateful to the Management of the Bulgarian National Revenue Agency for supporting this research and to the many officials who have provided feedback through extensive discussions and, in particular, Petya Staneva, Albena Nikolova, Zheko Zhelev, Mariela Zarkova, and Yuliana Velichkova for providing us with their insightful operational knowledge.
+The views expressed in the paper are those of the authors and do not necessarily reflect the views of the Bulgarian National Revenue Agency and its Management.
 Dellaportas, Gyoshev, and Kotsogiannis acknowledge financial support from HSBC-Alan Turing Institute under grant TEDSA2/100056.
-Kotsogiannis also acknowledges support from ESRC (Grant ES$/$S00713X$/$1).
+Kotsogiannis also acknowledges support from ESRC (Grant ES$/$S00713X$/$1 and ES$/$X003973$/$1).
 Alexopoulos and Olhede acknowledge support from the 7th European Community Framework Programme (Grant CoG 2015--682172NETS).
 Part of the work was completed during a Post-Doctoral Fellowship of Alexopoulos at TARC (University of Exeter).
-Discussions with Michael Veale (UCL) and Petya Staneva (BNRA) are gratefully acknowledged.
+The research project is implemented in the framework of H.F.R.I call ``Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan ``Greece 2.0'' funded by the European Union – NextGenerationEU (H.F.R.I.
+Project Number: 15973).
+An earlier version of the paper was circulated as `Detecting Anomalies in Heterogeneous Population-Scale VAT Networks'.
+Discussions with Michael Veale (UCL) are gratefully acknowledged.